 - Go to a safe place.
-Consider calling a trusted friend, family member or advocate for support.
-This is not the time to be alone; 24 hour crisis lines have trained staff who can provide support and options.
+Consider calling a trusted friend, family member, or advocate for support.
+This is not the time to be alone; 24-hour crisis lines have trained staff who can provide support and options.

 - Get medical attention.
 As soon as possible, go to an emergency room or the Urgent Care center at University Health Services to be examined and treated for any injuries.
 If you decide to report, physical specimens collected soon after the sexual assault will be valuable evidence.
 Do not shower or clean yourself first.
-The Tang Center is not an "evidence collection" site, so if you do want to file charges, arrangements will be made for you to go to Highland Hospital, which is designated as the "evidence collection" site for sexual assaults that occur in the Berkeley/Oakland area.
+UHS is not an "evidence collection" site, so if you do want to file charges, arrangements will be made for you to go to Highland Hospital, which is designated as the "evidence collection" site for sexual assaults that occur in the Berkeley/Oakland area.

 - Consider reporting the assault to police and university officials, whether or not you plan to request that charges be filed.
 Reporting a sexual assault does not commit you to a full legal process, but keeps options open.
 When you make your report, you may take someone with you.
 You can go the next day, but the sooner the better.
 Rarely do rapists attack one person only.

 - If the person who hurt you is a student, consider whether you want to file a report with the police and/or with campus authorities.
 This does not change what happened to you, but taking action to seek justice can be empowering.
 It can also be a hard process.
 Each person must decide for themselves, based on their own circumstances, whether it makes sense to take this step.
 Social Services staff are available to help you consider the pros and cons of making an official report.
 You may also speak with the UC Police, the campus Title IX Officer, or the Center for Student Conduct about what will happen before making your decision.